syegulalp/pydeploy/readme.md

 ## 2. Install `pydeploy` into project venv

+Use `pip install pydeploy-win` to install `pydeploy`.

-Right now `pydeploy` is not on PyPI, so you'll need to install directly from Github:
+You can also install directly from Github:

 `pip install git+https://github.com/syegulalp/pydeploy`